FAQ: Latino Lens Incubators

 There are no waivers available for 2nd round submissions.
 Those fees go towards the evaluation committee which is often outsourced.

-All genre submissions are considered.
+All genres are considered.
 We ask that you simple pay attention to the needs and expectations of the individual incubator in which you are considering to apply.

 Yes.
 Those specifications could be found on the webpage for each individual incubator.

 Submission materials should be expected to have an English translation with any Spanish submissions.

 Any materials that are sent will not be returned.

 All rounds of evaluation will be conducted by a selection of qualified industry professionals.
 The identity of these committee members will remain anonymous.